einavhu/intersection-of-multiple-insertion-and-deletion-balls/README.md

 ###### Algorithm 2:
 A pair of words, one of length n+t and one of length n-t, are chosen according to some heuristic.
 The intersection of their t-deletion and t-insertion balls respectively is calculated.
-The algorithm then proceeds with checking for every word in the intersection if it is a subsequence of all of the reamining long sequences and a supersequence of all remaining subsequences. only words that satisfy all of these conditions is outputed as part of the final result.
+The algorithm then proceeds with checking for every word in the intersection if it is a subsequence of all of the reamining long sequences and a supersequence of all remaining subsequences.
+Only words that satisfy all of these conditions is will be included in the output which contains the final result.
 Different heuristics can be found in the helper.h file (functions whose name begins with "heuristic_") and can be provided by the user as well.
 We recommend using heuristic_min_num_of_runs_diff_strings which outperforms the rest.
 It works as follows: the word of length n+t that is chosen is the one with the smallest number of runs.
 The word of length n-t that is chosen is the one with the largest number of runs.
 Ties are broken by the choosing the first word that satisfies the condition.